Independent schools registration and operational guidance

 46. Estyn undertakes a pre-registration inspection of all prospective independent schools to advise the Welsh Government on the school’s compliance with the standards regulations.
 Part 2 of this guidance provides more detail about the registration inspection process.

 47. Following registration, schools will routinely have a full inspection by Estyn to judge compliance with the registration standards.
-This will normally be done at least every 8 years.
-Estyn will also conduct monitoring inspections, typically every 12 to 18 months in independent schools which are specially organised to make ALP, except in the year when a full inspection is scheduled.
+This will normally be done at least every 6 years.
+Estyn will also conduct monitoring inspections of all independent schools such as that each provider is visited at least twice during an inspection cycle.
 Further, where any independent school is giving cause for concern, inspection will usually be more frequent.

 48. Guidance about current independent school inspections is available on Estyn’s website.